The Need for Benchmarks to Advance AI-Enabled Player Risk Detection in Gambling: Challenges and Considerations

 Overall, the variation and lack of a standard approach to classification presents a challenge to constructing and comparing ML models, as there is no agreed-upon specification to label training data appropriately.
 Given the diversity of outcome variables and definitions of risk, we do not propose a single ground truth.
 Instead, we recommend a suite of benchmarks that can evolve over time as the domain continues to develop and as a clearer definition of “at-risk” emerges.
-We do, however, advocate for transparency in how at-risk status is determined to ensure the process can be replicated in real-world environments.
+We do, however, advocate for transparency in how at-risk status is determined to ensure the process can be replicated in real-world environments and to help acknowledge the biases inherent in different approaches.
 For example, human-based labeling of cases based on opaque reasoning would not satisfy this criterion, but labels determined using a clear and reproducible set of steps would.